Mureka vs Suno (2026): Which AI Music Generator Actually Wins?

 • Are a developer building music generation into an app via API

-• Want Music Agent Studio and Remix for complex project workflows
+• Want Music Agent Studio for complex project workflows

 Choose Suno V5 if you...